nklsla/KubeNest/setup/setup_registry.md

-# Setup Container Registry
+# Setup Docker Image Registry
-This will setup a local container registry on the master node and make it available for all nodes in the kubernetes cluster.
-The workflow is to develop images using docker and push them to the registry.
-Then apply a kubernetes-job/deployment which will tell a node to pull the images from the registry.
+How to setup a local image registry and make it available for all nodes in the kubernetes cluster and machines outside of cluster.
+The reason for hosting a private image registry is simply that a docker registry is simpler to use in comparison to the `crio`-registry as it does not support pull/push by its self.
+It's possible using `podman` for that but at the time I realised that I had already made up my mind.

-Will probably use docker as registry as this is what I use for development of containers.\

-__TODO: How to use the registry.
-From machine part of cluster and outside__

 ## Install docker
+A normal install of docker is needed for some steps, this could be removed once it's all setup.

 ```sudo apt install docker```

 Add user to group before you do any docker commands